top of page

 At the heart of Noquisyi on the banks of the Little Tennessee River, the town's meeting hall once towered over the landscape, built atop the mound which was formed by Cherokee women carrying baskets of soil to that location.
 Today, Noquisiyi Mound, the settlement's only surviving landmark, rises as the gateway to Franklin.

-ᏃᏊ ᏂᎦᎵᏍᏗ Happening now
+ᏃᏊ ᏂᎦᎵᏍᏗ

 Podcast flyer (1).png

-ᏧᏂᎸᏌᏓᏗᏍᏓᏅ VIDEOS
+ᏧᏂᎸᏌᏓᏗᏍᏓᏅ

 Heritage Apple Orchard